-At this point in the process, you’ll want to involve the instructional designer (and optionally, a graphic designer) to convert the course content into graphics, quizzes and other interactive elements using a course-authoring tool.
-In collaboration with the SME and instructional designer, the designer also maps out the navigation and tracking embedded in the elearning.
+At this point in the process, you’ll want to involve the instructional designer (and, optionally, a graphic designer) to convert your course content into graphics, quizzes and other interactive elements using a course-authoring tool.
+In collaboration with the SME and instructional designer, the designer also maps out the navigation and tracking embedded in the eLearning.

 When choosing the authoring tool and LMS, research whether SCORM compliant software is vital to the program.
-Essentially a coding roadmap, SCORM assures the content and the LMS integrate.
-Depending on the scale and the audience, the online customer training may or may need SCORM-compliant software.
+Essentially a coding roadmap, SCORM assures your learning content is designed to integrate with your LMS.

 Step 5: Edit, test and pre-launch

-Before the launch, every element of the online learning program must be edited and double-checked.
-That includes not only troubleshooting any possible technical glitches, but checking grammar, formatting and overall quality.
+Before you launch, every element of your onboarding program must be double-checked.
+That includes not only troubleshooting any possible technical glitches, but checking the grammar, formatting and overall quality of your learning content.
 This is an important step in the process, so don’t rush through it.

-Once corrections have been made, it’s time to test the program.
-Gather a group of beta testers, which can be employees, outside experts or long-time customers, and have them run through the training as the learner would during a trial.
-The feedback they provide will shape any improvements that need to be made.
+Once all obvious corrections have been made, it’s time to test your program.
+Gather a group of beta testers, which can be employees, outside experts or long-time customers, and have them run through the onboarding as a customer normally would.
+The feedback they provide may prove to be invaluable in shaping improvements to your program.

 Step 6: Launch onboarding program

 Now it’s time to officially launch your new customer onboarding program.
 But the hard work isn’t done yet.
 Going forward, you'll want to regularly check in with customers to determine whether they’re experiencing any pain points.
 You should also refer back to the goals you set out to achieve with your program to ensure the program is delivering results.

 Optimizing your program for a better learner experience or superior business outcomes is an ongoing process.
 If you find yourself constantly seeking new ways to improve your onboarding program, don't fret; you're doing it right.